King strips Andrew of titles and HRH style in move which ends his public life

 “Today, she declares a victory.
 We, her family, along with her survivor sisters, continue Virginia’s battle and will not rest until the same accountability applies to all of her abusers and abetters, connected to Jeffrey Epstein and Ghislaine Maxwell.”

-The latest development in the long-running controversy comes after focus intensified on the King’s brother after he attempted to draw a line under Ms Giuffre’s allegations by giving up his dukedom and other honours earlier this month, ahead of the publication of Ms Giuffre’s posthumous memoirs.
+The latest development in the long-running controversy comes after focus intensified on the King’s brother after he attempted to draw a line under Ms Giuffre’s allegations by deciding not to use his dukedom and other honours earlier this month, ahead of the publication of Ms Giuffre’s posthumous memoirs.

 But Andrew was instead swamped by criticism that has focused on his property, with some MPs eager to debate the issue in parliament.